 And this almost works, except that absolutely everything is always in your control.
 Without any roadblocks, you can actually accomplish every mission by running and picking up treasure until you can buy your way into power, so there is nothing tangible to tempt you.
 I don’t think “Money is Power” is what Legend of a Ninja was trying to say, but Legend of a Ninja is never saying what it wants because it gets in the way of its own intentions.

 In the story, the hero must master all the elements (by buying them) so they can master their own heart.
 In doing so they transcend, but need true love to keep them present in the world as a force of good.
-A bittersweet idea that relies on two people's love and faith.
+A bittersweet idea that relies on two people’s love and faith.
 To gain their love, you have to take them on dates, where they will either open up to you or some other ninjas will interrupt you.
 The more expensive the dating spot, the less likely you will be interrupted.
-That's it &mdash they don't grow closer over the mission or anything.
+That’s it — they don’t grow closer over the mission or anything.
 Like power, love is purchased in The Legend of a Ninja.

 Theme is important to the success of a video game.
 When a game not only entertains us, but speaks to us as human beings, it becomes a part of us.
 It can criticize our experiences and enrich who we are.
 We take something away from it, and we grow.
 That’s why it becomes an experience we can never forget.
 So when a game completely fails to communicate to us what it is trying to say outside of the most basic level, when it never shows us its intent and only tells us, the game has failed itself.
 As players, we can love the tone and texture or just love the aesthetics or find the whole thing too fun to put down, but that doesn’t change the fact that the game didn’t even achieve its own goals.